Shuib Abdullah

 3. Typos

-• A simple typo, like "gamil.com" instead of "gmail.com," can make an email address invalid.
-This could be an unintentional mistake on the user's part but results in a failure in email delivery.
+- A simple typo, like "gamil.com" instead of "gmail.com," can make an email address invalid.
+This could be an unintentional mistake on the user's part but results in a failure to deliver the email

 4. Email Provider is Dead